jhongover9000/alternate-realities/docs/index.md

 #### The Ending

 Fades to black. *Kaboom* in the background.
+Quits the app.
+Yep, I found that we can use Application.Quit() to quit the app.
+It took a while to work out because apparently it doesn't work when it's inside a coroutine, meaning it needs to be called explicity within the Update() function.
+But yeah, it's pretty cool.

 #### Playtesting